Paul Girgash: Professional football

 After graduating from Michigan, Girgash played professional football.
 In May 1983, he signed a contract with the Tampa Bay Buccaneers.
 He was released by the Buccaneers in late August 1983, prior to the start of the 1983 NFL season.
 In November 1983, Girgash signed as a free agent with the Michigan Panthers in the USFL.
 Girgash played for the Panthers during the 1984 USFL season and was traded to the Orlando Renegades in October 1984.

-Later years
+Later life

 After retiring from football, Girgash became the owner of E.W.
 Publishing Company, Inc., dba Fastsigns in Cleveland, Ohio.